MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-financials-data-source-powerbi.md

 ---
-title: Make a Power BI data source with your Financials | Microsoft Docs
+title: Use your data as a Power BI data source
-description: You can make your Financials data available as a data source in Power BI and build powerful reports of the state of your business.
+description: See the manual steps needed to connect to Power BI so you can make build powerful reports of the state of your business.
 author: edupont04

 ms.service: dynamics365-financials